 It’s funny what can inspire you to create a new recipe.
-Sometimes it’s revamping an oldie, sometimes it’s wanting to use your favorite ingredient in a new and interesting way, and sometimes necessity can be the inspiration.
+Sometimes it’s revamping an oldie, sometimes it wants to use your favorite ingredient in a new and interesting way, and sometimes necessity can be the inspiration.
 None of these applied in this case.
-What inspired me to create this dish was using an ingredient that frankly I didn’t like.
+What inspired me to create this dish was using an ingredient that frankly, I didn’t like.
 Note that I said didn’t, not don’t.

 The most difficult part about this recipe is segmenting the orange, which isn’t difficult at all.
 Simply slice off the ends of the orange all the way to the flesh.
 Following the shape of the orange cut the peel and rind off, just barely removing the membrane along with it.

 Using a sharp knife cut between the side membrane of each wedge, gently removing the segment.
 After the first segment, it gets easier.

 In no time you will have perfectly membrane free orange segments.

 Once all the ingredients are prepped combine crabmeat, radishes, orange segments, lemon juice, honey, salt and tarragon in a bowl.
 Mix until well combined, gently fold in diced avocado.

 Serve on a bed of watercress or any green of your choice.
 Give it another sprinkle of salt for good measure and garnish with chopped tarragon.

 I know that radishes are not exactly front and center in this dish.
 Considering I don’t like a plain radish that shouldn’t be a surprise.
 However when radishes hang out with some friends like crab, avocado, and orange it makes them pretty cool dudes.
 They are much nicer and milder with their buddies.
 What is that saying, “You are whom your friends are”?